 Deep sea fishing and freshwater fishing are both rewarding in Ireland and sightseeing is easy on these excursions.

 Even though snake species have made their way to Britain, no snake species exist in Ireland and there are no recorded fossils of snakes in the country.

 The Most Dangerous Animals In Ireland Today

-Contemporary Ireland has few dangerous animals.
+Contemporary Ireland has a few dangerous types of animals.
 Until the beginning of the 18th century, however, grey wolves were common throughout much of Ireland.
 According to popular folklore, Cormac Ulfada, the most famous of the ancient High Kings of Ireland, was raised by grey wolves and was fluent in their speech.

-Wolves and humans maintained an uneasy truce until the decade after Oliver Cromwell conquered Ireland when an enormous amount of anti-wolf legislation was passed.
+Wolves and humans maintained an uneasy truce until the decade after Oliver Cromwell conquered Ireland and an enormous amount of anti-wolf legislation was passed.
 Historical facts show that professional wolf hunters swarmed into Ireland from all parts of Europe, and today, wolves are extinct on the Emerald Isle.
 The last wild wolf in Ireland is reported to have been killed in 1786.

 Irish Animals List

 - Barn Owl

 - Carpenter Ant